-The Municipality has in developing this 1st edition of the 2022-2027 draft IDP, analysed the information on developments in Municipality for the period under review using the existing Integrated Development Plan.
-This new five-year IDP development process has enabled the Municipality to critically reflect on progress made on its five Development Priorities, objectives and strategies.
+The Municipality has review its second edition of the 2023-2024 of 2022-2027 term of office, analyses the information on developments in Municipality for the period under review using the existing Integrated Development Plan.
+This review IDP development process has enabled the Municipality to critically reflect on progress made on its six development priorities, objectives and strategies.
 These strategic objectives, strategies and projects have through an exhaustive internal and external consultation process been updated to reflect the new challenges facing the people of the Municipality.
-The process involved engaging internally engagement, strategic planning sessions Mayoral Lekgotla with the newly elected Mayoral Committee and Management.
-External engagement was held with sector departments and outreaches to Communities.
-Municipality has come with these development priorities:
+The process involved engaging internal stakeholders, strategic planning sessions Mayoral Lekgotla with the Mayoral Committee and extended management. external engagement was held with sector departments and outreaches to communities.
+Municipality has reaffirmed its development priorities:

 - Basic Service Delivery and Infrastructure

 - Community and Social Cohesion

-- Financial Viability and Management

 - Local Economic Development and Planning

 - Institutional Capacity and Organisational Development

 - Financial Viability and Management

 - Good Governance and Public Participation

 The new and updated objectives, strategies and projects derived from this process can be found in chapter 3 of this document.
-This IDP Review primarily reflects the situational analysis of the Municipality from the perspective of both the socio-economic conditions of the population as well as the institutional arrangements, infrastructure and organizational challenges of the municipality.
-The Makana Municipality had a population size of 86 068 people in 2016.
-The total population for the Sarah Baartman Municipality is estimated to increase to 98 356 by 2026, growing at an average annual rate of 0.39%.
-The growth rate of the municipal area is greater to that of the district between 2016 and 2019 at (0.26%).
-Makana Municipality had 22 384 households in 2016, which is expected to rise to 26 323 by 2026.
+This IDP Review primarily reflects the situational analysis of the Municipality from the perspective of both the socio-economic conditions of the population as well as the institutional arrangements, infrastructure, and organizational challenges of the municipality.
+The Makana Municipality had a population size of 97 815 people in 2022.
+The total population for the Makana Municipality is estimated to increase to 102,593 by 2026, growing at an average annual rate of 1.2% as per Census 2022.